-Following a successful stint with the copyright-oriented 1709 Blog, Eleonora, who is a regular contributor to the Journal of Intellectual Property Law & Practice, accepted the call to join the team after serving a six-month stint as a guest Kat.
+Following a successful stint with the copyright-oriented 1709 Blog, Eleonora, who is a regular contributor to and Deputy Editor of the Journal of Intellectual Property Law & Practice, accepted the call to join the team after serving a six-month stint as a guest Kat.
 Formerly an IP researcher at the European University Institute, Florence, Dr Rosati -- who has served time at Bird & Bird LLP -- is now doing IP research at Cambridge University: a talented photographer, she can do a better Italian accent than any other member of the blog team (more details here).

 A former guest Kat, patent attorney Darren is a partner in the IP practice of EIP.
-Like Eleonora he is a regular contributor to the Journal of Intellectual Property Law & Practice and he is also a blogmeister in his own right, being none other than the IP Alchemist.
+Like Eleonora he is an editorial board member and regular contributor to the Journal of Intellectual Property Law & Practice and he is also a blogmeister in his own right, being none other than the IP Alchemist.
 Darren has a DPhil in synthetic organic chemistry and likes to entertain people by wearing interesting shirts in public (more details here).

 Annsley Merelle Ward